 - I took it upon myself to be vigilant of symptoms.
 Days before my first flight, my bowel movement was sort of acting up.
 It could’ve been diarrhoea.
 Or just my allegedly high metabolism in action.
 Then, days after the flight, there were muscle pains.
 Or they were simply a result of lifting all my heavy

 shitluggage.
 I even Googled if cracked fingertips is a symptom when I saw how mine looked.
 Each time I felt hot, I would whip out my thermometer to unravel a moment of truth.
 Finally, to check if I already lost my smell, I’d simply lick the back of my hand and sniff it—something I started doing in Colombia.
 Distasteful?
 Yeah, right.

 - Repatriation ain’t easy if you have a lot of things.
 When with no plans of settling down in a location overseas, avoid buying things because you might end up with difficulties disposing them.
 I lived in a fully furnished apartment yet I still felt that I had a million stuff on my shoulders.
 Unless you can send them via cargo which could be cheaper, baggage allowance is expensive especially when your luggage is overweight (and that is why you should have a handy weighing scale).

 - The government’s handling of OFW’s in their repatriation to the Philippines deserves praise.
 The moment OFW’s arrive at the airport until they’re back to their respective hometowns, everything—medical tests, hotel accommodations, foods, and all forms of transportation—is free.
-That being said, if you’re based abroad, make it a point that you’re an active member of the Overseas Workers Welfare Administration.
+So if you’re based abroad, make it a point that you’re an active member of the Overseas Workers Welfare Administration.